ARGOeu/argo-accounting/website/docs/guides/search_filter.md

 ```

-### Example 2: Search on a combinations of 2 fields, of the collection
+#### Example 2: Search on a combination of 2 fields, of the collection
 You search for metrics , that the start period is after 01-01-2022 AND the end period if before 01-02-2022.
 The syntax of the filter should be :

 At first 2 subqueries should be created to define the criterio on each field.